LucasMBalieiro/LucasMBalieiro/README.md

 - 🔭 I’m currently studying at The Federal University of São Carlos - UFSCAR
-- 🌱 I’m currently learning Elixir
+- 🌱 I’m learning Elixir and studying CS50x course at Harvard University
 - 📫 How to reach me: lucas.balieiro@estudante.ufscar.br

 <div>